kazurayam/KS_Fake_KeywordLogger_Integrates_ExtentReports/docs/index.md

 Then what will happen? --- My fake `KeywordLogger` will have higher precedence to the real `KeywordLogger` provided by Katalon.
 Effectify I can change the source code of the `KeywordLogger` as I like.

+I created this project and tried this idea.
+It worked!

 ## Description

 I created this project and tried my idea: "A fake KeywordLogger integrates Extent Reports into Katalo project".
 It worked!